MicrosoftLearning/mslearn-databricks/Instructions/Exercises/AI-02-RAG.md

    clean_df = raw_df.select(col("title"), col("revision.text._VALUE").alias("text"))
    clean_df = clean_df.na.drop()
-   clean_df.write.format("delta").mode("overwrite").saveAsTable("hive_metastore.default.wiki_pages")
    clean_df.show(5)
     ```

-    If you open the **Catalog (CTRL + Alt + C)** explorer and refresh its pane, you will see the Delta table created in your hive metastore.

 ## Generate embeddings and implement vector search

-Databricks' Mosaic AI Vector Search is a vector database solution integrated within the Azure Databricks Platform.
-It optimizes the storage and retrieval of embeddings utilizing the Hierarchical Navigable Small World (HNSW) algorithm.
-It allows for efficient nearest neighbor searches, and its hybrid keyword-similarity search capability provides more relevant results by combining vector-based and keyword-based search techniques.
+FAISS (Facebook AI Similarity Search) is an open-source vector database library developed by Meta AI, designed for efficient similarity search and clustering of dense vectors.
+FAISS enables fast and scalable nearest neighbor searches, and can be integrated with hybrid search systems to combine vector-based similarity with traditional keyword-based techniques, enhancing the relevance of search results.

-1. In a new cell, run the following SQL query to enable the Change Data Feed feature in the source table before creating a delta sync index.
+1. In a new cell, run the following code to load the pre-trained `all-MiniLM-L6-v2` model and convert text to embeddings:

     ```python
-   %sql
-   ALTER TABLE hive_metastore.default.wiki_pages SET TBLPROPERTIES (delta.enableChangeDataFeed = true)
+   from sentence_transformers import SentenceTransformer import numpy as np

+   # Load pre-trained model
+   model = SentenceTransformer('all-MiniLM-L6-v2')

+   # Function to convert text to embeddings
+   def text_to_embedding(text):
+       embeddings = model.encode([text])
+       return embeddings[0]

+   # Convert the DataFrame to a Pandas DataFrame
+   pandas_df = clean_df.toPandas()

+   # Apply the function to get embeddings
+   pandas_df['embedding'] = pandas_df['text'].apply(text_to_embedding)
+   embeddings = np.vstack(pandas_df['embedding'].values)
     ```

-2. In a new cell, run the following code to create the vector search index.
+1. In a new cell, run the following code to create and query the FAISS index:

     ```python
-   from databricks.vector_search.client import VectorSearchClient
+   import faiss

-   client = VectorSearchClient()

-   client.create_endpoint(
-       name="vector_search_endpoint",
-       endpoint_type="STANDARD"
-   )
+   # Create a FAISS index
+   d = embeddings.shape[1]  # dimension

-   index = client.create_delta_sync_index(
+   index = faiss.IndexFlatL2(d)  # L2 distance
-     endpoint_name="vector_search_endpoint",
-     source_table_name="<catalog_name>.default.wiki_pages",
-     index_name="<catalog_name>.default.wiki_index",
-     pipeline_type="TRIGGERED",
-     primary_key="title",
-     embedding_source_column="text",
-     embedding_model_endpoint_name="databricks-gte-large-en"
-    )
-    ```

-If you open the **Catalog (CTRL + Alt + C)** explorer and refresh the its pane, you will see the index created in your default Unity catalog.

-> **Note:** Before running the next code cell, verify that the index was successfully created.
-To do that, right-click the index in the Catalog pane and select **Open in Catalog Explorer**.
-Wait until the index status is **Online**.

-3. In a new cell, run the following code to search for relevant documents based on a query vector.

-    ```python
-   results_dict=index.similarity_search(
-       query_text="Anthropology fields",
-       columns=["title", "text"],
-       num_results=1
-   )

-   display(results_dict)
+   index.add(embeddings)  # add vectors to the index

+   # Perform a search
+   query_embedding = text_to_embedding("Anthropology fields")
+   k = 1  # number of nearest neighbors
+   distances, indices = index.search(np.array([query_embedding]), k)

+   # Get the results
+   results = pandas_df.iloc[indices[0]]
+   display(results)
     ```

 Verify that the output finds the corresponding Wiki page related to the query prompt.